-The US and European countries consider chip manufacturing a strategic priority.
+The US and European countries consider chip production a strategic priority.
 Many new chip factories are being built in the US, Europe and Asia.
 According to the Semiconductor Industry Association (SIA), nearly $1,000 billion is expected to be invested in this field by 2030.

 The global semiconductor market is growing at an average rate of 6-8% (CAGR).
 Along with the development of the industry, the demand for semiconductor labor is always high.